coding=utf8

 return norm.ppf(0.5 + conf_level / 2.0) * res.std(ddof=1)

-[docs]def cli_parse(parser):
+def cli_parse(parser):

-type=str, required=True, help='Model input file')
+"-X", "--model-input-file", type=str, required=True, help="Model input file"

 default=100,

-help='Number of bootstrap resamples for Sobol '
+help="Number of bootstrap resamples for Sobol " "confidence intervals",

 return parser

-[docs]def cli_action(args):
+def cli_action(args):

 problem = read_param_file(args.paramfile)

-X = np.loadtxt(args.model_input_file,
+X = np.loadtxt(args.model_input_file, delimiter=args.delimiter)

-Y = np.loadtxt(args.model_output_file,
+Y = np.loadtxt(

-delimiter=args.delimiter,
+args.model_output_file, delimiter=args.delimiter, usecols=(args.column,)

 if __name__ == "__main__":